The RDM Scholars Programme

 Our flagship RDM Scholars Programme provides a number of fully funded four-year scholarships for basic science students.

 The programme is open to outstanding candidates of any nationality who wish to pursue a career in experimental and/or computational biology in a range of areas including cardiovascular sciences, diabetes and endocrinology, immunology, haematology, and developmental biology.

-An RDM Scholarship covers University and College fees and a stipend of £18,000 per annum.
+An RDM Scholarship covers University and College fees and a stipend of the current UKRI rate plus £2,500 per annum.
 The RDM Scholars Programme combines funding from a variety of sources, including departmental funding, the Medical Research Council and the Clarendon Fund.